 - protruding tongue

-- smacking, puckering, or pursing of the lips
+- pursing of the lips

 Tics are sudden, repetitive movements.
-They are classified as simple or complex, depending on whether they involve a smaller or larger number of muscle groups.
+They’re classified as simple or complex, depending on whether they involve a smaller or larger number of muscle groups.
 Excessively shrugging the shoulders or flexing a finger is an example of a simple tic.
 Repetitively hopping and flapping one’s arms is an example of a complex tic.

 There are several potential causes for involuntary movements.
 In general, involuntary movement suggests damage to nerves or areas of the brain that affect motor coordination.
 However, a variety of underlying conditions can produce involuntary movement.
-The sections below review several potential causes of uncontrollable movement in children and adults.

 In adults, some of the most common causes of involuntary movements include:

-- drug use (amphetamines, methylphenidate, cocaine)
+- drug use

 - brain injury